MatheusDemiro/Herd-Behavioral-Classification/README.md

-# Classificação do comportamento de rebanhos
+# Classification of herd behavior

-Uso de algoritmos de machine learning para classificação do comportamento de rebanhos.
+Use of machine learning algorithms to classify herd behavior.